hellofresh/klepto/README.md

 <a name="anonymisation"></a>
 ### Anonymisation

-Each column can be set to anonymise.
+You can anonymise specific columns in your table using the `Anonymise` key.
 Anonymisation is performed by running a Faker against the specified column.

-By specifying anonymisation config in your `.klepto.toml` file, you can define which tables' fields require anonymisation.
-This is done as follows:

 ```toml
 [[Tables]]